Sumukha1496/maskdata/README.md

   maskWith: "X",

   // Should be positive Integer
-  // If the starting 'n' numbers needs to be unmasked
+  // If the starting 'n' digits needs to be unmasked
   // Default value is 4
   unmaskedStartDigits: 4,

   //Should be positive Integer
-  //If the ending 'n' numbers needs to be unmasked
+  //If the ending 'n' digits needs to be unmasked
   // Default value is 1.
-  // Max possible value is 4
   unmaskedEndDigits: 1
 };